hakaru-dev/hakaru/docs/workflow/continuous.md

 **Note:** Each model within the `mcmc` syntax must be wrapped within another syntactic transform.
 For this example, we are using the `simplify` transform.

 The `mcmc` syntactic transform must also be wrapped in a Hakaru function that has the same type signature as the target model.
-Due to the self-referential nature of MCMC moethods, this function is referenced at the end of the target model's definition.
+Due to the self-referential nature of MCMC methods, this function is referenced at the end of the target model's definition.
 We will call this function `recurse`:

 ````nohighlight
 fn recurse pair(real, real):